ssbc/ssb-bendy-butt/README.md

 The arguments `bbAuthor`, `bbContentSection` and `bbPreviousMsgId` must be encoded in `bencode` and BFE, and `recps` is the array of recipient IDs.

+### decodeAndValidateSingle(bbmsg, previousMsg?, hmacKey?)

+Takes a bencoded message Buffer consisting of BFE-encoded values, decodes it and performs validation according to the criteria defined in the [bendy butt spec](https://github.com/ssb-ngi-pointer/bendy-butt-spec#specification).

+The `previousMsg` parameter is optional and can be omitted if the message being validated is the first message on a feed (`sequence` is `1`).
+In all other cases it is required.
+The `hmacKey` is also optional and is only required if an HMAC value was supplied to `encodeNew()` when the message being validated was created.

+In the event of successful validation, the decoded `msgVal` object is returned with fields for `author`, `sequence`, `previous`, `timestamp`, `signature` and `content`.

+If validation fails, an `Error` object is returned with `Error.message` describing the failure.

 ### hash(msgVal)

 Calculate the message key (as a sigil-based string) for the given "msg value"